 The work that’s seen here is the final digital version of these projects, but as someone that has been drawing my entire life, I still always start out with my sketchbook and pencilwork, then refine as the project requires.

-While most of my apparel portfolio incorporates my illustration work, these specific examples were used for either digital or print outside of apparel.
+While most of my apparel portfolio incorporates my illustration work, these specific examples help convey some of my range in illustration.

-My approach to photography has always been an organic one - candid, live events and places vs. studio work.
-Photography is a passion of mine that I love deeply but haven't wanted to pursue fully as a profession in order to keep my eye for it from steering towards professional demand and away from a creative angle.
-That being said, I've learned the technical aspect of it through and through and apply the theory congruently with my creative approach.
+My approach to photography has always been an organic one – candid and unplanned vs. studio work.
+Photography is a passion of mine that I love deeply but haven’t wanted to pursue fully as a profession in order to keep my eye for it from steering towards professional demand and away from a creative angle.
+That being said, I’ve learned the technical aspect of it through and through and apply the theory congruently with my creative approach.